Abnormal faeces in dogs and cats

 How is abnormal faeces in dogs and cats diagnosed?

 Diagnosis will usually include a medical history, physical examination and microscopic faecal evaluation.
 It is important to take a fresh stool sample to your consultation; it will help the vet identify potential underlying causes for the abnormal faeces.
-The stool sample will be examined for blood, parasites, bacteria, and other indicators of the cause.
+The stool sample will be examined for blood, parasites and bacteria.
 In more serious cases, x-rays, ultrasound, and blood and urine tests may also be conducted.
-It is important to determine the cause so the appropriate treatment can be given.

 Medical history